HERA-Team/hera_qm/README.md

 ### xrfi
-This module contains several algorithms for radio frequency interference (RFI) detection and flagging. `xrfi.xrfi` provides the best RFI excision we currently have.
+This module contains several algorithms for radio frequency interference (RFI) detection and flagging. `xrfi.xrfi` provides the most robust RFI excision we currently have.
-The function `xrfi.xrfi_run` demonstrates how to use and apply the RFI algorithms to a UVData object.
+The function `xrfi.xrfi_run` demonstrates how to use and apply the RFI algorithms to a UVData object. `xrfi.xrfi_simple` is the legacy RFI flagger from the PAPER pipeline.
+NOTE: Default settings for each algorithm may not be the most optimal depending on the dataset.

 ## Known Issues and Planned Improvements
 Issues are tracked in the [issue log](https://github.com/HERA-Team/hera_qm/issues).